3and4/Leither/doc/GongShi-en.md

 #### 6.2 Ledger Construction
 Ledger is a sparse Merkle tree with time-space versioning.
 In order to keep network wide messages in sync, the whole network will share a time sequence variable, aka Time Sequence.
 Its initial value is 0, system generates one pulse periodically (1s by default).
 If system state changes, time sequence increments.
 Other wise, it stays put.

-System elects priodically some **Bookkeepers**, who backups each other.
+System periodically elects **Bookkeepers**, who backups each other.
 The first one is chief bookkeeper.
 The term of bookkeeper is one **Election Cycle** (30min by default).
 Each branch is responsible to a few layers.
 #### 6.3 Transfer Procedure
 **Organization Distribute**
 The very first token distribution will be announced network wide, with reasons for scrutiny by the members.
 However the transfer of tokens between users is private, or public only to the relevant nodes.